 No longer under the law

 When you have broken a law, you are under the penalty required by the law.
-When you are exonerated, or forgiven, for breaking that law, you are no longer under that law.
+When you are exonerated, or forgiven, or pay the penalty for breaking that law, you are no longer under that law.
 However, if you go out and break it again, you are right back under the law.
 It's the same here whether we are talking about a speeding ticket or a broken commandment.

 21 Then Peter came to Jesus and asked, "Lord, how many times shall I forgive my brother or sister who sins against me?
 Up to seven times?"